alangixxer/Product-Assistant/README.md

 #### Access to your bucket

-By default your bucket will only be accessible by authenticated users with access to your AWS account.
+By default, your bucket will only be accessible by authenticated users with access to your AWS account.
 We will keep it this way.

 </p></details>

 ---

-### 4. Create the lambda funciton
+### 4. Create the lambda function

 AWS Lambda will do much of the heavy lifting in this application.
-It will track the status of the communication with Twillio, save the image to S3 and ensure Rekognition extracts text from the image.
+It will track the status of the communication with Twilio, save the image to S3 and ensure Rekognition extracts text from the image.
 Additionally, it will query DynamoDB in search for word matches.

 #### Instructions